LibreSprite/LibreSprite/.github/ISSUE_TEMPLATE/documentation.md

 ---
 name: Documentation
-about: Some docs are wrong?
+about: Something wrong with the docs?
 Tell us here
 title: ''
 labels: documentation
 assignees: ''